t3rn/t3rn/docs/main/docs/components/sfx-overview.md

 `encoded_args` sets the arguments that should be passed in `function_y`, when calling a function on a `contract_x` e.g.: contract_x.function_y(`args`).

 #### signature
-`signature` attribute holds the signature of the creator of the Sideeffect.
+`signature` attribute holds the signature of the creator of the Side Effect.

 #### enforce_executor
-`enforce_executor` set the executor that should execute the Sideeffect.
+`enforce_executor` set the executor that should execute the Side Effect.